 CITI human subjects protection training is only mandatory for KSP.
 However, we recommend that anyone involved with human subjects complete CITI training or similar human subjects protection training.
 IRB members, HRPP staff and Institutional Officials also must complete CITI training.

 Note: If you are a SFVAMC researcher, you do not need to complete the UCSF course.

 On the CITI site, click the Register button.
 In Step 1, type in University of California, San Francisco as your organization affiliation.

 In Step 2, enter your name and email address.

 Your UCSF or SFVAMC CITI training record is linked to your account in iRIS, the IRB’s online submission system.
 The two accounts are linked by email address, so your email address in CITI must match your email address in iRIS.
 If necessary, you can update your email address in CITI or in the "My Account Information" section of iRIS under "My Assistant."

 In steps 3-6, enter a user name, password, security question and personal profile info.
 You also can choose to receive Continuing Education credits, which are available for a fee that is paid by the learner.
 You only need to answer the required questions in these sections.

 Note: Individuals who are not employed by UCSF can complete the training if their institution does not offer human subjects training.

-Some federal awards require that grantees undergo education in the responsible conduct of research.
+- "Responsible Conduct in Research (RCR)" is optional for the IRB.
+However, some federal awards require that grantees undergo education in the responsible conduct of research.
 To meet this requirement, researchers should register and complete the CTSI RCR Course.

 FAQs: Completing the UCSF CITI Human Subjects Protection Training Course